JoseABernalG/hello-world/README.md

-I am a PhD. student and I try to learn a little bit more, My interest are Cryptgraohy and SCA in constrained resources devices.
+I am a PhD. student and I try to learn a little bit more, My interest are Cryptgraphy and SCA in constrained resources devices.

-Maybe if still using thi platform I can laearn to use it better
+Maybe if still using this platform I can learn to use it better